 You could draw us a construction of a Roman house instead of building a model if you want.
 Watch this video with archaeological artist Judith Dobie as she gives Kim Biddulph of Billingsgate Roman House and Baths a masterclass in how she draws 3D buildings using really simple resources i.e. an HB pencil, a piece of paper, and some pieces of tracing paper.

 Education officer Andrew Lane made a model too.
 Here’s what he says:

 “Last week I had a new boiler fitted, and the large, cardboard box this arrived in provided the inspiration for this model.
 Roman London was filled with different types of buildings.
 Many were inspired by the Classical architecture of the Mediterranean world: like traditional Roman temples, usually rectangular in plan on raised podiums accessed by steps at the front.
 In the north-western provinces of the empire, like Britannia, however, another type is found, the Romano-Celtic temple.
 Very different in form these have a tall central room surrounded by an ambulatory and are often embellished with a porch or veranda across the front."

 If you want to use a template to make a Roman building out of paper or card go to the Guildhall Art Gallery’s page where you can find some patterns for making your own Roman bathhouse and gateway.
 We’d love to see how you get on with these, and do decorate them with your own designs!

-The best models will be featured in an online exhibition on social media in the New Year.
+The best models are featured in an online exhibition here.
 Share your works in progress and finished models using the hashtag #BuildingLondinium on Twitter, Instagram or TikTok, or email them to us at BillingsgateBathhouse@cityoflondon.gov.uk.